 The California Milk Advisory Board (Real California Milk), an instrumentality of the California Department of Food and Agriculture, is funded by the state’s dairy farm families.
 With headquarters in Tracy, the CMAB is one of the largest agricultural marketing boards in the United States.
-The CMAB executes advertising, public relations, research and retail and foodservice promotional programs on behalf of California dairy products, including Real California Milk and Real California Cheese, throughout the U.S. and internationally.
+The CMAB executes advertising, public relations, research and retail and foodservice promotional programs on behalf of California dairy products that carry the Real California Milk seal, throughout the U.S. and internationally.
 For more information and to connect with the CMAB through social media, visit RealCaliforniaMilk.com, like at Facebook, view videos at YouTube, follow at Twitter and Instagram, and pin at Pinterest.

 A Healthy Dairy Industry

 The CMAB helps promote increased consumption of dairy products through effective use of:

 - Promotion: The CMAB aggressively promotes dairy products with generic advertising utilizing print, radio, television and digital media, in-store promotions and publicity.
 The Board believes that these techniques have contributed to increased visibility and sales of dairy products.

 - Education: The CMAB develops pamphlets, brochures, recipes and other educational materials to inform the trade and public about California's dairy industry and the importance of milk and other dairy products in their diets.